 Kaçar said that her research team has a broad scope.
-They work on the translation machinery, whereby a cell “reads” the information in a messenger RNA and uses it to build a proteins (which played a crucial role in visualizing the tree of life); on basic metabolism with enzymes like RuBisCO and nitrogenase, and on biosignatures by looking at photosensitive pigments such as rhodopsons.
+They work on the translation machinery whereby a cell “reads” the information in a messenger RNA and uses it to build a protein; on basic metabolism with enzymes like RuBisCO and nitrogenase, and on biosignatures by looking at photosensitive pigments such as rhodopsons.

 “I like that we’re trying to cover many basic biological functions and learning along the way what can or cannot and what ought or ought not be done in developing these techniques.

 “We rolled up our sleeves, we have big dreams, the energy and the time.
 We hope to get there.
 We are working to get there.”

 But the work does have challenges.
 One is that the ancient rock record biosignatures that Kaçar and her colleagues are looking for — generally different carbon isotopes — may not precisely match the biosignatures left by the enzyme with engineered ancestral genes.